'Umbrella' protesters face charges one day after new Hong Kong leader selected

 "He's going to do these sorts of things to clear a new road for the Carrie Lam government," Law said.

-Leung's term was dominated by the 2014 protests, which saw hundreds of thousands of people take to the streets to call for the right to elect their leader, shutting down parts of Hong Kong for 79 days.
+Leung's term was dominated by the 2014 protests, which saw hundreds of thousands of people take to the streets to call for the right to elect their leader.
+Parts of Hong Kong were shut down for 79 days.

-Hong Kong police did not immediately respond for a request for comment about the charges.
-Spokespeople for Carrie Lam and CY Leung also did not immediately respond.

 Charges